 The 2016 Seed Grant for the amount Five Thousand US dollars (USD 5,000) will assist the winning initiative to start or expand their capacity.

 A second category of One Thousand United States Dollars (USD 1000) will be granted as a prize for two other applicants from emerging African countries that create further socio-economic value for women by effectively leveraging tech opportunities.

-To apply, please follow the instructions in the link below and send an Expression of Interest (EOI) to the email: eoi(at)dotconnectafrica.org
+To apply, please fill the form with the instructions in the portal below or send your Expression of Interest (EOI) to the email: eoi(at)dotconnectafrica.org

 To apply for a Miss.Africa Seed Fund grant applicants must meet the following eligibility requirements: